Billboard (magazine): Focus on music

 Billboards editorial content changed focus as technology in recording and playback developed, covering "marvels of modern technology" such as the phonograph and wireless radios.
 The magazine began covering coin-operated entertainment machines in 1899 and created a dedicated section called Amusement Machines in March 1932.
 Billboard began covering the motion-picture industry in 1907 but, facing strong competition from Variety, centered its focus on music.
 It created a radio-broadcasting station in the 1920s.

 The jukebox industry continued to grow through the Great Depression and was advertised heavily in Billboard, which led to even more editorial focus on music.
 The proliferation of the phonograph and radio also contributed to its growing music emphasis.
 Billboard published the first music hit parade on January 4, 1936 and introduced a Record Buying Guide in January 1939.
 In 1940, it introduced Chart Line, which tracked the best-selling records, and was followed by a chart for jukebox records in 1944 called Music Box Machine.
 By the 1940s, Billboard was more of a music-industry specialist publication.
 The number of charts that it published grew after World War II, as new music interests and genres became popular.
 It had eight charts by 1987, covering different genres and formats, and 28 charts by 1994.

 By 1943, Billboard had about 100 employees.
 The magazine's offices moved to Brighton, Ohio in 1946, then to New York City in 1948.
 A five-column tabloid format was adopted in November 1950 and coated paper was first used in Billboards print issues in January 1963, allowing for photojournalism.

 Billboard Publications Inc. acquired a monthly trade magazine for candy and cigarette machine vendors called Vend, and in the 1950s it acquired an advertising trade publication called Tide.
 By 1969, Billboard Publications Inc. owned 11 trade and consumer publications, Watson-Guptill Publications, a set of self-study cassette tapes and four television franchises.
 It also acquired Photo Weekly that year.

 Over time, subjects that Billboard covered outside of the music world formed the basis of separate publications: Funspot magazine was created in 1957 to cover amusement parks and Amusement Business was created in 1961 to cover outdoor entertainment.
-In January 1961, Billboard was renamed Billboard Music Week to emphasize its newly exclusive interest in music.
+In January 1961, The Billboard was renamed Billboard Music Week to emphasize its newly exclusive interest in music.
 Two years later, it was renamed to simply Billboard.
 According to The New Business Journalism, by 1984, Billboard Publications was a "prosperous" conglomerate of trade magazines, and Billboard had become the "undisputed leader" in music-industry news.
 In the early 1990s, Billboard introduced Billboard Airplay Monitors, a publication for disc jockeys and music programmers.
 By the end of the 1990s, Billboard dubbed itself the "bible" of the recording industry.